Cerium compounds: Halides

-Cerium forms all four trihalides CeX_{3} (X = F, Cl, Br, I) usually by reaction of the oxides with the hydrogen halides.
+Cerium forms all four trihalides CeX3 (X = F, Cl, Br, I) usually by reaction of the oxides with the hydrogen halides.
 The anhydrous halides are pale-colored, paramagnetic, hygroscopic solids.
-Upon hydration, the trihalides convert to complexes containing aquo complexes [Ce(H_{2}O)_{8-9}]^{3+}.
+Upon hydration, the trihalides convert to complexes containing aquo complexes [Ce(H2O)_{8-9}](3+).
 Unlike most lanthanides, Ce forms a tetrafluoride, a white solid.
 It also forms a bronze-colored diiodide, which has metallic properties.

 Aside from the binary halide phases, a number of anionic halide complexes are known.
-Fluoride gives the Ce(IV) derivatives CeF8(4-) and CeF6(2-).
-Chloride gives the orange CeCl6(2-).
+Fluoride gives the Ce(IV) derivatives CeF_{8}(4-) and CeF_{6}(2-).
+Chloride gives the orange CeCl_{6}(2-).

 Oxides and chalcogenides

 Cerium(IV) oxide ("ceria") has the fluorite structure, similarly to the dioxides of praseodymium and terbium.
-Ceria is a nonstoichiometric compound, meaning that the real formula is CeO_{2−x}, where x is about 0.2.
+Ceria is a nonstoichiometric compound, meaning that the real formula is CeO_{2−x}|, where x is about 0.2.
 Thus, the material is not perfectly described as Ce(IV).
 Ceria reduces to cerium(III) oxide with hydrogen gas.

-Many nonstoichiometric chalcogenides are also known, along with the trivalent Ce_{2}Z_{3} (Z = S, Se, Te).
-The monochalcogenides CeZ conduct electricity and would better be formulated as Ce^{3+}Z^{2−}e^{−}.
-While CeZ_{2} compounds are known, they are polychalcogenides with cerium(III): cerium(IV) derivatives of S, Se, and Te are unknown.
+Many nonstoichiometric chalcogenides are also known, along with the trivalent Ce2Z3 (Z = S, Se, Te).
+The monochalcogenides CeZ conduct electricity and would better be formulated as Ce(3+)Z(2−)e−.
+While CeZ2 compounds are known, they are polychalcogenides with cerium(III): cerium(IV) derivatives of S, Se, and Te are unknown.